lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - Data Types
     - uint: unsigned integer of 256 bits (could also come in bits of different sizes)
     - strings: String literals e.g("foo" or 'bar')
-    - arrays: Arrays can ba of a fixed size, or they can be dynamically size.
+    - arrays: Arrays can be of a fixed size, or they can be dynamically size.
-    - mappings: Mappings are like dicts in python. but in solidity a hash-table virtually initialized where every possible value exists and is mapped to a value.
+    - mappings: Mappings are like dicts in python, but in solidity a hash-table virtually initialized where every possible key exists and is mapped to a value.
     - structs: Structs are custom defined types that can group several variables.
     - address: Holds a 20 byte value (size of an Ethereum address) e.g an wallet address or a contract address.
     - bool: basically a boolean.